Workflows

 3

 Keep working normally.
-When a project wraps and you want to free up space, use Delete Local in Tusk — it will only allow deletion once every copy is verified.
+When a project wraps and you want to free up space, use Delete Local in Tusk.
+It only allows deletion once every copy is verified.

 Photographer